-Painting our 31 foot prison bus conversion ourselves was a major turning point in the project process.
+Painting a bus conversion ourselves was a major turning point in our tiny home project process.
 It was a reality check and flood of REAL emotions you don’t often hear about among the perfectly curated social media posts of #vanlife and #buslife.
-It was a month of grueling dirty work and a fair amount of questioning (maybe more on my part! haha) as to WHAT exactly we we got ourselves into, and WHY we were doing it.
-The hardest part, honestly, was and is forgoing a lot of the other things that we LOVE to do; hiking, creative projects, etc. This project takes TIME, and a lot of it.

 We needed to take advantage of the warmer weather while we had it and protect the bus for the upcoming winter.
 Though we had an idea of the challenge ahead, you can’t accurately predict how these things will go until you dive in and start working.
 The events leading up to prep & paint were much simpler, entertaining PEANUTS compared to spending multiple 12 hour days sanding, grinding, cleaning, treating, prepping, taping, etc. We could have easily cut corners, but that’s not our style.